justingreerbbi/wordpress-oauth-server/readme.txt

 = How do I use WordPress OAuth Server? =

-You can visit <a href="http://wp-oauth.com">http://wp-oauth.com</a>.
+You can visit https://wp-oauth.com/account/submit-ticket/.
 You will find in-depth documentation as well as examples of how to get started.

 == Upgrade Notice ==

 Version 2.0.0 and lower are not compatiable with version 3.0.0.
-If you have built your service using version 2.0.0 or lower, visit <a href="http://wp-oauth.com">http://wp-oauth.com</a> support forums.
+If you have built your service using version 2.0.0 or lower, visit https://wp-oauth.com/account/submit-ticket/ to open a new request support request.

-For any upgrade, PLEASE PLEASE PLEASE make a full backup of your data.
+For any upgrade or modification, PLEASE PLEASE PLEASE make a full backup of your data.

 == Screenshots ==